ygoe/NetRevisionTask/README.md

 ### MSBuild properties

 Configuration of the version scheme is done through MSBuild properties defined in the project file to which the NuGet package was added.
-If you have multiple projects in your solution, you’d basically have to repeat these steps for each project, or you could factor them out into a separate .props file and import that into each project.
+If you have multiple projects in your solution, you’d basically have to repeat these steps for each project, or you could factor them out into a separate .props file and import that into each project or you can use [Directory.Build.props](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build?view=vs-2019#directorybuildprops-and-directorybuildtargets).
 This also applies to classic-style projects, even though editing the project file is a bit more involved.

 Example: